ucc23/updt_UCC/add_new_DB.md

 ## 5. Generate members' datafiles

 Run the `E_run_fastMP.py` script

+**If no new OCs were added by the previous script, this one can be skipped.**

 This script generates new datafiles with members using `fastMP`, **only** for the new OCs in the  new DB.
 These are identified as those with a